hardiksukhadiya/encora-practical/README.md

-# Encora Practical
+# nodejs-mysql-signup-crud-api

-APIs included
+Included below APIs

 SignUp,

 Authentication and Authorization,

 CRUD of Note by a user

 ## Prerequisite (Development)